romangrubic/Snoop-Adverts-Flask/README.md

 When the user arrives on site, it will see buttons and search bar as a call to action.
 Navigation is centered and is always on top of the screen and has a logo which acts as a link to Home page, Marketplace button where he can see all the adverts sorted by number of views and Add advert where new advert can be added with ease.
 There is also "Top Ad" section where adverts with highest number of views are displayed on a carousel.

 When user goes to Marketplace page, adverts will show up ranked by number of views they have.
 Also, there are only 12 adverts visible per page and a `Go to top` button at the end of the page.
 Adverts are presented as cards with a decent size picture and below their name, number of views, location and price.
 Adverts are clickable on all of their size so user can easily see the whole advert.
 If user clicks on advert, a new page will open where information will be presented in a bigger format and advert description will also be visible.

 There are buttons on the end of the page where user can delete the advert or edit it if neccessary.
 If user presses `Delete` button, a modal will show up asking the user for `Access key`.
-If the `Access key` is same as the advert key, advert is deleted, otherwise modal will close itself.
+If the `Access key` is same as the advert key, advert is deleted.
 If they press `Edit` button, a modal will show up asking the user for `Access key`.
 If the `Access key` is same as the advert key, edit page will open containing all the data of the advert in database and user can change all or any part of it.
+Otherwise, in both cases, if the access key is incorrect, they will be redirected to access_denied.html where they will be explained that their key is invalid and instructed to go back to advert.

 User can click on filter buttons that are visible on all main pages, where he can fast search a specific category of adverts.
 If he wants to see `Motors`, all adverts in category of Motors will show.
 Same for the rest of the categories.
 There is also a search bar where user can search for a keyword or part of the keyword.
 Also they can search by specific county if they wish on `Open filters` button.